Explaining Machine Learning Models using Entropic Variable Projection: Results

 \section{Results}

-In this section, we illustrate on the \textit{Adult income} dataset\footnote{https://archive.ics.uci.edu/ml/datasets/adult} the use of the indices obtained using the entropic projection of samples on two classification cases: In subsection~\ref{res:resultsTwoClass}, $X$ represents $n=32000$ observations of dimension $p=14$ and $Y$ has $2$ classes.
-Results of subsection~\ref{res:classifImages} are obtained on the \textit{MNIST} dataset\footnote{http://yann.lecun.com/exdb/mnist/}, where $X$ represents $n=60000$ images of $p=784$ pixels and $Y$ has $10$ classes.
-Note that the method accuracy is also assessed on synthetic data in Appendix~\ref{ssec:SimulatedData} and that the effect of 4 variables on the classification of the well known Iris dataset is shown in Appendix~\ref{ssec:resultsIRIS}.
-Importantly, the Python code to reproduce these experiments is freely available on GitHub\footnote{[Subject to peer reviewed paper acceptance, private repository for now]}.
+In this section, we illustrate the use of the indices obtained using the entropic projection of samples on multiple application cases.
+In Section~\ref{res:resultsTwoClass}, the \textit{Adult Income} dataset\footnote{https://archive.ics.uci.edu/ml/datasets/adult} is considered, where $X$ represents $n=32000$ observations of dimension $p=14$ and $Y$ has $2$ classes.
+The results of Section~\ref{res:classifImages} are first obtained on the \textit{MNIST} dataset\footnote{http://yann.lecun.com/exdb/mnist/}, where $X$ represents $n=60000$ gray level images of $p=784$ pixels and $Y$ has $10$ classes, and then obtained on the \textit{Large-scale CelebFaces Attributes (CelebA)} Dataset\footnote{http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html} where $X$ represents $n=200000$ RGB images of $4096$ pixels, so $p=4096*3=12288$, and $Y$ has $2$ classes.
+Section~\ref{sssec:SimulatedData} addresses synthetic data and shows that our method yields the same hierarchy of variables as that given by the (unknown) true data generating process.
+Also for synthetic data, Section~\ref{sssec:SimulatedData:corr:caus} shows that our method enables to discriminate between correlation and causation.
+Section \ref{ssec:ROCcurves} provides an analysis of ROC curves in binary classification.
+Section~\ref{ssec:resultsIRIS} studies the effect of 4 variables on the classification of the well known \textit{Iris} dataset.
+Section \ref{ss:regressionCase:appli} addresses the \textit{Boston Housing} dataset in regression.
+Finally, the computational burden is evaluated in Section~\ref{ssec:ComputaBurden}.